fwonce/potfiles/README.md

 1. Although it is awesome for synchronizing your files in a specific folder, we need to put them back to the original directories within which the software behind them actually read, one by one.
 That's tedious and easy to fail.
 2. In a dotfiles repo, which is basically more like a place for sharing tweaks of those beloved software, there may be a script to link files back to home directory indeed.
 But there are also many other stuff located other than home directory.
 Stencils of OmniGraffle,  keymap setting of your favorite IDE, bits of extension configuration of Firefox which the integrated Sync doesn't care about.
 You can think of plenty of other use cases.

-So there need to be a file mapping tool as a complement to file synchronization tool-chain.
+So there need to be a file location mapping tool as a complement to file synchronization tool-chain.
 Potfiles allows you to describe the mapping rules between the hosted files and the real locations in your local harddisk using a simple and self-explanatory DSL.
 May it be the missing piece of your cyber life arsenal :)

 # Get started

 Prerequisites: Python3, appdirs (1.4.0).

-0. Clone potfiles into any directory you want. `gti clone https://github.com/fwonce/potfiles.git`
+0. Clone potfiles into any directory you want, typically the local directory of your favorite synchronization service like Dropbox, so they'll be synchronized automatically. `cd /path/to/local/dropbox; git clone https://github.com/fwonce/potfiles.git`
-0. Put all your files needed to by synchronized under `potfiles/` (since potfiles will search resources under its working directory).
-You can organize them any way you want, but here are two specific rational approachs:
+0. Put all your files needed to be synchronized under the same directory (since potfiles will search resources under its working directory).
+Don't worry about these stuff will tamper the potfiles repo because all files except the potfiles source code are ignored in .gitignore.
+Already a "dotfiles" user?
+It's easy to make potfiles get alone well with it.
+Just symlink your local dotfiles repo directory into our potfiles directory.
-	- Clone potfiles into your Dropbox (or whatnot) local directory.
-Thus anything you put under `potfiles/` will be synchronized in the first place, only belonging to you.
-	- Already a "dotfiles" user?
-Potfiles will get alone well with it.
-Just symlink your local dotfiles repo directory into `potfiles/`.
 0. Create a plain text file with ".pdec" extension under `potfiles/conf`, and write the mapping rules (see below) in it. ([Here]() is mine.)
 0. Run the command `python(3) -m potbin` under `potfiles/` and presto.